bcdev/coastcolour/README.md

-This is the source code repository for the data processors used in the **CoastColour project** of the European Space Agency (ESA).
+This is the source code repository for the data processors used in the **CoastColour project** supported and funded by the European Space Agency (ESA).

 It provides these data processors as plugins to [BEAM](http://www.brockmann-consult.de/beam/) and to the [Calvalus on-demand processing system](http://www.coastcolour.org/ccprocessing/calvalus.jsp).